-Our professionals at Campus Eye Group in Hamilton, NJ are trained to diagnose and treat eye conditions from common to rare and mild to severe.
+Our professionals at Campus Eye Group are trained to diagnose and treat eye conditions from common to rare and mild to severe.
 Our main eye disease treatment programs are to help correct conditions such as cataracts, glaucoma, and common vision correction needs.
-However, we also realize that there are several other common conditions people in and around New Jersey that we can treat including the following:
+Additionally, we can treat the following:

 - Ocular Hypertension

 Age-Related Macular Degeneration

 Age-related macular degeneration is one of the common eye diseases that we treat on a regular basis.
 This is a condition that occurs when the center portion of the retina experiences decay, leading to mild to severe vision loss in the center of the vision.
 The center of the eye is known as the macula.
 The macula helps you see objects in detail as well as experience the world around you from being able to drive to different places as well as take care of your personal hygiene.
 It also helps you recognize colors and faces.

 Macular degeneration is often age-related and irreversible but might be able to be corrected with early diagnosis to prevent severe vision loss in the center of your vision.

 A chalazion is also known as a stye.
 It is a small bump that is found on the eyelid.
 Swelling, soreness, eyelid redness, and irritation are some of the common signs of a stye.
 Stye eye does not often cause distorted vision or other vision problems but can be unsightly or uncomfortable.
 Our eye surgeons can remove chalazion problems if they do not go away on their own.